-A degree in Biochemistry, Biology or Chemistry is recommended unless you have a strong interest in another major.
+A bachelor's degree in Pharmaceutical Studies, Biochemistry, Biology or Chemistry is recommended unless you have a strong interest in another major.
 Regardless of your major, pharmacy schools require a set of prerequisite courses (see list below).

 Will I need graduate education?

-Yes, after earning your bachelor’s degree at North Central becoming a pharmacist requires an additional 3-4 years of pharmacy school leading to the Doctor of Pharmacy (PharmD) degree.
+Yes, after earning your bachelor’s degree at North Central becoming a pharmacist requires an additional 3-4 years of pharmacy education leading to the Doctor of Pharmacy (PharmD) degree.
 The average GPA for students accepted to pharmacy school is about 3.25 or higher.